 Wild Oak is an Equal Opportunity Employer.
-We celebrate diversity of all kinds: race, gender, sexual orientation, religion, ethnicity, national origin, neurodivergence, and many other wonderful things that make us different.
+We celebrate diversity of all kinds: race, gender, sexual orientation, religion, ethnicity, national origin, neurodivergence, and many other wonderful things that make us unique.
 We are committed to creating an inclusive environment for all Wild Oak employees and students.

 Important Information for Prospective Wild Oak Staff